-I know it may hurt if you don’t see or hear from them on this day, because you do matter.
+I know it may hurt if you don’t see or hear from them on this day, but you do matter.
 You do make a difference in their life.
 I understand that you may feel as though you should also spend time with them, and have them acknowledge you on Mother’s Day.
-However, an expression of love on one day, does not mean they don’t love you.
+However, not sending an expression of love on one day does not mean they don’t love you.
 Your stepchildren do love you.

 You can also let your voice be heard.
-Many spouse’s may not know how you feel about this day.
-Speak up to them.
+Many spouses may not know how you feel about this day.
+Speak up!
 Tell your spouse how you feel.
 Even if they don’t have time to help your stepchildren go buy you a gift, tell them that a homemade card or flowers works great!

-Stepmom’s, just remember that you are a strong woman.
+Stepmoms, just remember that you are a strong woman.
 You are helping raise a child that isn’t biologically yours.
-This is not a thankless job.
+This is an important job.
 You are a blessing to these children and your family.
 I see you.
 I hear you.
 I understand.

 I want to wish the happiest of Mother’s Day to all the mom roles out there.
 Thank you for all that you do for your children.